Rdyst/viteweb/README.md

 This is a web made with Vite + React and SASS about a game dev studio "napicu" you can find the web [here](https://rdyst.github.io/viteweb/) <br /><br />
 Creator: [Rdyst](https://github.com/Rdyst) A.k.a sasa <br />
-Helped with design (SAAS): ChujBob honorable mention Ashmane A.k.a Pepa Floydsky <br />
+Helped with design (SASS): ChujBob honorable mention Ashmane A.k.a Pepa Floydsky <br />
 Helped with bugs: [Tunki](https://github.com/Tsunaam1) <br />

 Currently the web is mostly done <br />